Making Decisions

 Think about how to solve it expands into:

-- Assess available resources — what do you have to work with?
+- Assess available resources — what is available to work with?

 - Assess core limitations — what boundaries cannot be crossed?

-- Refine objective and set acceptable outcome — where do you draw the threshold?
+- Refine objective and set acceptable outcome — where is the threshold?

-- Determine search budget — how much time do you have to look for solutions?
+- Determine search budget — how much time is available to look for solutions?

-- Determine assessment time — how thoroughly will you evaluate each option?
+- Determine assessment time — how thoroughly will each option be evaluated?

 Make a Decision expands into: